spencejs/Basis/README.md

 + A modified version of the [HTML5 Boilerplate](http://html5boilerplate.com/) reset, with the addition of a box-sizing:border-box for all elements.
 If padding is not working as you expect, this is probably the culprit.
 + Clearfix hack - Applying a class of .clearfix to any element will cause it to self clear any internal floats.
 + Defines styles for several basic Wordpress classes, including .aligncenter, .alignright, .alignleft, and .wp-caption.
++ Defines styles for .visually-hidden and .screen-reader-text classes, coutesy of the [HTML5 Boilerplate](http://html5boilerplate.com/).
 + Centers and defines a max-width of 1000px for the main wrapper.
 I find that a width of 1000px makes it very easy to convert pixels to percentages for fluid layouts.
 E.g. 50% = 500px.
 + Defines a 70%/30% main column and sidebar.
 + Setup of basic media queries.
 Breaks the previously defined main column and sidebar elements into stacked 100%-width elements at 800px viewport.
++ Setup of a very basic responsive menu that switches to a toggleable menu below 800px.
+The JS for toggling the menu can be found in scripts.js.
 + Includes very basic typography, just to get you started.
 + REM units used for all typography.
 (If you need backwards compatibility, you should consider switching to EMs instead.)
++ Generic print styles adapted from the [HTML5 Boilerplate](http://html5boilerplate.com/).
+Inlined in the main stylesheet to avoid an additional HTTP request.

 ## Javascript